The Birds (film): Reception

 The film's first television broadcast was in Canada on CTV television on December 30, 1967.
-Its subsequent U.S. appearance was on NBC television on January 6, 1968, and became the most watched film on television surpassing The Bridge on the River Kwai with a Nielsen rating of 38.9 and an audience share of 59%.
+Its subsequent U.S. appearance was on NBC television on January 6, 1968, and became the most-watched film on television to that time, surpassing The Bridge on the River Kwai with a Nielsen rating of 38.9 and an audience share of 59%.
 The record was beaten in 1972 by Love Story.

 With the passage of time, much like many other of Hitchcock's works, the film's standing among critics has much improved.
-The film has been very influential on the horror genre inspiring filmmakers like Guillermo del Toro and John Carpenter.
-On Rotten Tomatoes it has a "Certified Fresh" 93% rating based on reviews from 59 critics, with an average rating of 8.20/10, and the website's consensus states: "Proving once again that build-up is the key to suspense, Hitchcock successfully turned birds into some of the most terrifying villains in horror history".
-On Metacritic it has a score of 90 out of 100, based on reviews from 15 critics, indicating "universal acclaim".
+On Rotten Tomatoes it has a 94% rating based on reviews from 68 critics, with an average rating of 8.20/10, and the website's consensus states: "Proving once again that build-up is the key to suspense, Hitchcock successfully turned birds into some of the most terrifying villains in horror history".
+On Metacritic, it has a score of 90 out of 100, based on reviews from 15 critics.
 Film critic David Thomson refers to it as Hitchcock's "last unflawed film".
 Italian film maker Federico Fellini ranked the film among his top ten favourite films of all-time list.
-Akira Kurosawa ranked the film at No. 55 on his Top 100 favourite films of all time list.
+Akira Kurosawa included the film in his Top 100 Favourite Films of All Time list.
 In 2000, The Guardian ranked the scene where the crows gather on the climbing frame at No. 16 on their list of "The top 100 film moments".
 The scenes where birds are attacking humans viciously were collectively ranked at No. 96 on Bravo's The 100 Scariest Movie Moments.
 In 2021, the film was ranked at No. 29 by Time Out on their list of "The 100 best horror movies".

-The film was honored by the American Film Institute as the seventh greatest thriller in American Cinema.
+The film was honored by the American Film Institute as the seventh greatest thriller in American cinema.

-Controversy

-There was controversy in relation to the nature of Alfred Hitchcock and Tippi Hedren's relationship during the filming of The Birds.
-Hedren maintained that there were several incidents where Hitchcock acted inappropriately towards her.
-The cast and crew described his behaviour as "obsessive", and Hedren claimed that "he suddenly grabbed me and put his hands on me.
-It was sexual".
-Hedren stated that she rejected Hitchcock's advances on numerous occasions.
-Following the alleged rejection, Hedren was injured during the filming of the phone booth attack scene, and consequently suffered cuts to her face from a pane of glass shattering on her.
-Further, she insisted she was misled about the logistics of the final attack sequence, where mechanical birds were replaced with real ones at the last minute.